pkiraly/qa-catalogue/README.md

    * `marc-tags` - the field names are MARC codes
    * `human-readable` - the field names are
      [Self Descriptive MARC code](http://pkiraly.github.io/2017/09/24/mapping/)
-   * `mixed` - the field names are mixed of the aboves (e.g. `245a_Title_mainTitle`)
+   * `mixed` - the field names are mixed of the above (e.g. `245a_Title_mainTitle`)

 The Solr URL is something like this: http://localhost:8983/solr/loc.
-It uses the [Self Descriptive MARC code](http://pkiraly.github.io/2017/09/24/mapping/), in which encoded values are decoded to human readble values (e.g. Leader/5 = "c" becames Leader_recordStatus = "Corrected or revised") so a record looks like this:
+It uses the [Self Descriptive MARC code](http://pkiraly.github.io/2017/09/24/mapping/), in which encoded values are decoded to human-readable values (e.g. Leader/5 = "c" becomes Leader_recordStatus = "Corrected or revised") so a record looks like this:

 ```JSON
 {